NoSubstitute/gamselect/README.md

 # gamselect
 Easily choose a GAMADV-XTD3 and indicate in the terminal prompt which section that is active

+## USAGE:
+Put gamselect.sh in your path, and edit it to point to where your GAMADV-XTD4 install is residing.
+Then run it giving your section as input.

+**gamselect NameOfSection**

+gam will now switch to the mentioned section and stay there until you run gamselect to another section.

+## Aliases
 Now, the way I use it is to create aliases to the sections I use the most.

 ```